Will All This Winning Make the Commanders Less Likely to Change Their Name? - Washingtonian

 Some fans—who tend to be, uh, vocal online—have held out hope that the franchise will revert to its longtime nickname.
 Could that happen?
 Jim Rocco, a sports branding expert, says that’s extremely unlikely—and not just because that name is considered by many to be racially insensitive.
 “I think no matter where you stand politically, you have to remember that this was associated with the Daniel Snyder era, which was a low point in the Washington franchise history,” says Rocco, director of sports PR brand PRCG Sports.

 An entirely new name remains possible, though the process of making such a change would be lengthy and expensive; owner Josh Harris and other franchise higher-ups would have to decide that the financial juice of such a change would be worth the squeeze.
-Yet even if the franchise sticks with Commanders, other, less drastic shits in the team’s branding and identity could arrive in the future.
+Yet even if the franchise sticks with Commanders, other, less drastic shifts in the team’s branding and identity could arrive in the future.

 “I think what you’ll see is they’re going to try to do a better job moving forward, with some kind of subtle ways of paying homage to the past while keeping the current name,” says Paulsen.
 “And so maybe that means making your uniforms look more like they did during the Joe Gibbs 1.0 era.”